 2. Where do you live?
-At present we live in Berkeley, CA. I'm working toward a Ph.D. in Liturgical Studies and Ethnomusicology.
+At present we live in Berkeley, CA. I'm working toward a Ph.D. in Liturgical Studies and Ethnomusicology at the Graduate Theological Union.
 Most recently my wife and I lived in Wilmette, IL. a northern suburb of Chicago.
 I grew up in Virginia and still think of it as home.

 3. What do you do?
 That is an odd question.
 I do lots of things.
 But to follow the colloquial understanding, I am an ordained American Baptist Minister.
-I most recently pastored the Community Church of Wilmette.
-I presently serve as the Associate Pastor for Christian Formation at First Baptist Church, Palo Alto.
-I play a lot of music and spend too much time on Facebook when I should be reading.
+I pastored the Community Church of Wilmette and The Church of Jesus Christ, Reconciler in Chicago, IL.
+I most recently served as the Associate Pastor for Christian Formation at First Baptist Church, Palo Alto.
+Presently I am the Director of Admissions at American Baptist Seminary of The West and serve as a musician at All Souls Episcopal Parish in Berkeley, CA. I play a lot of music and spend too much time on Facebook when I should be reading.

 4. Explain why you call youself Anglo-Baptist, and what the "Anglo" part represents.
 Well this is worth a longer answer.
 I attended an Episcopal seminary where I learned the term "Anglo-Catholic."
 I had never encountered it before.
 At any rate, it typically refers to an Episcopalian (Anglican?) who understands the denomination to be a catholic tradition in line with the teachings of the Church throughout the centuries.
 It is not Protestant like the Baptist tradition is or the Presbyterian tradition is.
 There is also something about the "apostolic succession" in this as well.
 For more answers, ask AKMA.
 The other typing that receives the "Anglo Catholic" label has to do with a preference for high liturgy.
 The smells and the bells matter.
 Liturgy, specifically high or elaborate liturgy, is a hallmark of this tradition.
 When I was in seminary, my fellow students found me a curiosity.
 A Baptist was enrolled at an Episcopal seminary?
 How odd!
 What was perhaps even more odd is that I was studying Liturgy.
 So, there I was a free-church protestant in an Episcopal seminary studying liturgy.
 And to top that off, I found myself more and more drawn to the higher church traditions within Anglicanism.
 I am a high-church Baptist.
 An Anglo-Baptist if you will.
 It became a nickname...and it stuck.
 So what the heck?
 I am a liturgical, high-church Baptist.
 (Where are my sanctus bells!?
 Lord have mercy!)
 I see the Baptist tradition as stemming from the Anglican.
 It is not a far stretch to extend back in time and claim that heritage.

 5. Married?
 Kids?
 Yes.
 My wife's name is Trish.
 She is an actor.
-No kids...cats, instead.
+We are expecting our first child in April.

 6. Pets?
-Yes, Two cats named Mike and Lily.
+Yes, three cats named Mike, Petal, and Zoey.